 In September 2021, the Company entered into the September Commitment Assignment with our Manager, pursuant to which our Manager assigned to us its commitment to make loans to Private Company A in a principal amount of up to \$20.0 million, which was funded in September 2021.
 The loans were purchased at accreted cost plus accrued PIK interest.
 We did not pay any fees or premium to our Manager for the Company's acquisition of the Company's Manager's loan commitments under the Credit Agreement with Private Company A pursuant to the September Commitment Assignment.
 In December 2021, the Company entered into the second amendment to the Private Company A Credit Facility to, among other things, increase the total loan commitments by \$20.0 million in an additional tranche, with \$2.5 million allocated to Flower Loan Holdco, LLC ("FLH"), an entity wholly-owned by the Company's Chief Executive Officer and Chairman of the Board and President, and the remaining new commitment allocated to third-party lenders.
 In February 2022, the Company entered into the third amendment to the Private Company A Credit Facility to, among other things, increase the total loan commitments by \$16.3 million in an additional tranche, with approximately \$15.3 million allocated to the Company and approximately \$1.0 million allocated to a third-party lender.
 In November 2022, the Company entered into a fourth amendment to the Private Company A Credit Facility to, among other things, increase the total loan commitments by \$10.0 million in an additional tranche, with approximately \$7.1 million allocated to the Company, \$1.4 million allocated to FLH and the remaining \$1.5 million allocated to third-party lenders.
-In March 2023, the credit facility with Private Company A was amended to, among other things and subject to certain terms and conditions, (i) increase the interest rate of certain tranches such that the facility has a uniform interest rate of 13.0% across certain tranches; (ii) reprioritize the allocation of principal and interest payments to first be applied to a specific tranche under the facility; and (iii) establish the requirement for a blocked account to hold the cash proceeds from the sale of certain assets and distribute such proceeds to the lenders.
-During the second quarter of 2023, AFC Agent received approximately \$8.3 million in total loan principal prepayments from the borrower's sale of its Maryland assets, of which approximately \$5.9 million was allocated to the Company relating to its pro rata portion of the Private Company A credit facility and was applied to the outstanding principal balance.
-Following the prepayment, the Company now holds approximately \$79.0 million in commitments under the credit facility, which is fully funded.
+In March 2023, the Company entered into a fifth amendment to the Private Company A Credit Facility to, among other things and subject to certain terms and conditions, (i) increase the interest rate of certain tranches such that the facility has a uniform interest rate of 13.0% across certain tranches; (ii) reprioritize the allocation of principal and interest payments to first be applied to a specific tranche under the facility; and (iii) establish the requirement for a blocked account to hold the cash proceeds from the sale of certain assets and distribute such proceeds to the lenders.
+During the nine months ended September 30, 2023, AFC Agent received approximately \$48.2 million in total loan principal prepayments and \$1.4 million in related exit fees from the borrower's sale of its collateral assets, of which approximately \$34.7 million in principal prepayments and \$1.1 million in related exit fees were allocated to the Company relating to its pro rata portion of the Private Company A Credit Facility and was applied to the outstanding principal balance.
+Following the prepayment, the Company's outstanding principal balance under the Private Company A Credit Facility was approximately \$54.7 million, which is fully funded.
+Refer to Note 17 to the Company's unaudited interim consolidated financial statements for more information on Private Company A prepayments that occurred subsequent to September 30, 2023.
+In October 2023, AFC Agent delivered a notice of default to Private Company A based on certain financial and other covenant defaults and began charging additional default interest of 5.0%, beginning as of July 1, 2023, in accordance with the terms of the Private Company A Credit Facility.
+In November 2023, Private Company A was placed into receivership to maintain the borrower's operations and maximize value for the benefit of its creditors.